tilu207/snake-solver/README.md

 # snake-solver
 Implementations of different strategies for solving the game Snake.

 Snake is a game where a snake moves from node to node on a graph, trying to eat apples that appear randomly at different nodes.
 If it eats the apple, the snake will grow in length.
 Once the snake occupies the entire graph, it has won.
 When the snake moves to a node that it already occupies, it dies.
 While winning the game is often easily achieved, the interesting part is to win the game in as little moves as possible.
 This project implements solvers designed to play - and potentially win - the game using as few moves as possible.
-The game is typically played on grid graphs, with this project focusing specifically on grids of size $n \times n$.
+The game is typically played on grid graphs, with this project focusing specifically on grids of size $n \times n$ with even $n$.

 View [Solvers](#solvers), [Usage](#usage) and [Results](#results).